SURVIVING DEPRESSION - updated edition

 I feared the lurking pain that wanted to be acknowledged more than anything.
 Pushing out feelings and emotions was a delight.

 After a couple of months I decided I was cured.
-I wrote a thank you note to my own Dr. Freud and celebrated my new found happiness with a long solo travel to Asia.
+I wrote a thank you note to my own Dr. Freud (I told him I had left the country!) and celebrated my new found happiness with a long solo travel to Asia.

 But soon the darkness returned.